rgbrown/invariants/paper/siimsreport.md

 Specific comments:

-- [ ] l.
+- [x] l.
 28: I am not sure why the authors say "vary independently", as objects experience coupled motions as the camera is moved.

+    *Changed to "change in different ways"*
 - [ ] l.
 124-125: See Kruglikov, B., Lychagin, V., Global Lie--Tresse theorem, Selecta Math.; 22 (2016) 1357-1411 for general results on rational differential invariants for algebraic group actions.
-- [ ] l.
+- [x] l.
 244: misprint at the end of the line.
 - [ ] l.
 348 While the method of moving frames was developed extensively by Cartan, the modern approach based on equivariant maps that is used here does not appear in Cartan, but was introduced in the paper Fels, M., Olver, P.J., Moving coframes.
 II.
 Regularization and theoretical foundations, Acta Appl.
 Math.
 55 (1999), 127-208.

+    *Somehow we left this out of our bibliography ...*

 - [ ] l.
 432-440: it would be worth explaining how the moving frame-based Replacement Theorem (see the above reference) can be used to easily rewrite any differential invariant in terms of the moving frame differential invariants.

+    *We should probably do this, or at least reference the idea*

 - [ ] Section 4.4: the authors should relate their projective differential invariants with those in the cited 2019 paper by Li et. al.

+    *And also Olver's preprint*

 ### Referee #3 (Remarks to the Author):